Xilinx/workflow-decoupling-docs/yocto-build.md

 #configure the Xilinx environment with meta-xilinx-setup
 $ MACHINE=zcu102-zynqmp bitbake meta-xilinx-setup
 ```
 The `meta-xilinx-setup` step can take quite a while and requires a lot of space in `$TMPDIR`.
-It is important to make sure that `$TMPDIR` is located in space that it local (such as `/tmp`) , especially if the workspace directory is on network-attached storage.
+It is important to make sure that `$TMPDIR` is located in space that is local (such as `/tmp`) , especially if the workspace directory is on network-attached storage.

 After executing `meta-xilinx-setup` the next step is to extract and install the SDK.
 The `-d` argument allows you to specify the sub-directory where the SDK will be installed.
 In the example above it is put in the `prestep` sub-directory.